SunilKumar-K/DSA-with-HumbleFoos/mds/linkedLists.md

 ```

 - In above we are traversing form head node to previous node of index node and later assigning data with **m variable** after that we are making connection between previous node of index node to After node of previous node .

+- **After reading this, go through and  practice once later think about for corner cases and also use pen and paper to analyse the linked lists then you understood more**